yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 📸 Classical SfM = Puzzle Builder with Thousands of Pieces (slow, error-prone) 🧠 VGGT = Instant Polaroid Printer that Prints 3D (fast, all-in-one)

-💡 SfM is archaeology with chisels; VGGT is 3D printing with transformers
 ```

 <br>